 Adapt the VO framework and tools to the ESFRI project needs, gathering requirements from the community and making the data interoperable in a homogeneous environment, enabling discovery and re-usage by the entire astronomical community and accessibility via a set of common tools and standards.

 The four kinds of complementary events organised by DADI contribute to this objective.
 The Technology Forums (one during the period) are devoted to the discussion of the partners’ relevant technological activities and are used to strengthen cooperation and collaboration, and to prepare European input to the International Virtual Observatory (IVOA) meetings - the IVOA develops the astronomical interoperability standards.
-The ESFRI Forums and Training Events (none during the period) are dedicated to gathering the ESFRI and pathfinder requirements and feedback.
+The ESFRI Forums and Training Events (two, organised during the previous periods) are dedicated to gathering the ESFRI and pathfinder requirements and feedback.
 The European Data Provider Forums and Training Events (one during the period) extend the concept to all data providers, and allow us to check the general relevance of the VO developments.
 The yearly DADI Schools (one during the period) also gather science usage requirements and feedback on VO-enabled tools.
 In addition, specific meetings are organised as required to progress in the gathering of requirements and technological discussion.

 Requirements and feedback drive the DADI technological activities on the development of the VO framework of standards and tools.
 These activities are performed in the context of the IVOA Working and Interest Groups, and the results are presented during the IVOA Interoperability meetings.
 The first priority of DADI, the definition and deployment of interoperability standards for multi-dimensional data, was completed with the adoption of the last relevant standard in May 2017.
 Feedback from implementation has been gathered since then.
 The second one, time domain data, has been actively pursued in DADI and in the IVOA, under the leadership of DADI staff with significant progress.
-Significant progress also on sky tessellation and Provenance standards.
+Significant progress also on sky tessellation and Provenance standards, and on group authentication (in collaboration with OBELICS).

 Adapt and optimise extremely large database systems to fulfil the requirements of the ASTERICS ESFRI projects.
 This requires the development of use cases, prototypes and benchmarks to demonstrate scalability and deployment on distributed non-homogeneous resources.
 Cooperation with the ESFRI pathfinders, computing centres, e-infrastructure providers and industry will be organised and managed to fulfil this objective.